-Risk Risk appetite Description Risk management approach ABILITY TO MAINTAIN OUR HEALTH, SAFETY AND Low Securing safe and healthy working conditions is our highest priority.
-Our production sites are large industrial plants, and many of our raw materials are classified as substances dangerous and hazardous to health.
-Such a working environment contains potential occupational health risks, as well as process We aim to minimize the exposure to conditions that could negatively affect health, security, and safety.
+Risk Risk appetite Description Risk management approach ABILITY TO MAINTAIN OUR HEALTH, SAFETY AND Production sites are large industrial plants, and many of our raw materials are classified as substances dangerous and hazardous to health.
+Such a working We aim to minimize the exposure to conditions that could negatively affect health, security, and safety.
 Furthermore, we aim to minimize the probability and consequences of process safety and product safety accidents negatively affecting people, environment, and our assets.
-ENVIRONMENT (HSE) STANDARDS and occupational safety risks to employees and contractors working on site.
-We strive to promote the highest standard of environmental responsibility with few to no incidents that cause environmental damage.
+ENVIRONMENT (HSE) STANDARDS We strive to promote the highest standard of environmental responsibility with few to no incidents that cause environmental damage.
 We implement strict HSE training and operating discipline at every plant to minimize HSE risks, and we closely monitor our plants through regular management site visits and HSE audits, in addition to comprehensive knowledge sharing across the group.
 Our safety and emissions records meet or exceed international standards, underscoring our commitment to providing our employees with a safe, secure, and environmentally conscious workplace.
 We are actively monitoring our material ESG KPIs.